Cardinal Stritch University Students: Streamlined transfer processes with dedicated admissions advisors have been set up for you.

 Driving Discoveries Through Collaboration

-The College of Engineering & Applied Science played a pivotal role in UWM being named one of the top 131 research universities in the U.S. (R1) by the Carnegie Classification of Institutions of Higher Education.
+UWM is one of the top 131 research universities in the U.S., named R1 by the Carnegie Classification of Institutions of Higher Education.
 We’re the only one in southeastern Wisconsin and one of only two in the state of Wisconsin.

-Our work in clean energy technologies inspired a recent visit by Vice President Kamala Harris.
+Our work in clean energy technologies inspired a visit by the U.S. Vice President.
 Our rich and productive partnerships with industry and government ensure a meaningful path for discoveries through innovation and tech transfer.
 At UWM, you’ll find a kindred spirit in the search for knowledge and quest to make our world better, whether you’re a future graduate student, an academic colleague or business partner.

 UWM is a partner in$41MNorthwestern Mutual Data Science Institute